-Dividends and other payments derived from a Luxembourg AIF received by resident individuals who act in the course of either their private wealth or their professional/business activity are subject to income tax at the progressive ordinary rates.
+Dividends and other payments derived from a Luxembourg AIF received by resident individuals, who act in the course of either their private wealth or their professional/business activity, are subject to income tax at the progressive ordinary rates.
 A gain realised upon the sale, disposal or redemption of shares or units in a Luxembourg AIF by Luxembourg resident individuals acting in the course of the management of their private wealth is not subject to Luxembourg income tax, provided this sale, disposal or redemption took place more than six months after the shares or units were acquired or the disposal of the shares or units did not precede the acquisition and provided the shares or units do not represent a substantial participation.

-Dividends received and capital gains realised by a Luxembourg corporate investor on shares or units in a Luxembourg AIF should be subject to corporate income tax.
-The Law of 2007 and the Law of 2016 provide for exemptions from the subscription tax in case the shares or units of the Luxembourg AIF are reserved for institutions for occupational retirement provisions, or similar investment vehicles, established on the initiative of one or more employers for the benefit of their employees and companies of one or more employers investing funds they hold in order to provide retirement benefits to their employees.
+Dividends received and capital gains realised by Luxembourg corporate investors on shares or units in a Luxembourg AIF should be subject to corporate income tax.

+The SIF Law and the RAIF Law provide for exemptions from the subscription tax in case the shares or units of the Luxembourg AIF are reserved for institutions for occupational retirement provisions, or similar investment vehicles, established on the initiative of one or more employers for the benefit of their employees, and companies of one or more employers investing funds they hold in order to provide retirement benefits to their employees.

-6.5 Is it necessary or advisable to obtain a tax ruling from the tax or regulatory authorities prior to establishing an Alternative Investment Fund or local asset holding company?
+6.5 Is it necessary or advisable to obtain a tax ruling from the tax or regulatory authorities prior to establishing an Alternative Investment Fund?

-It is not required or advisable to obtain a tax ruling from the Luxembourg tax administration prior to establishing an AIF.
-The Luxembourg ruling regime foresees the option to receive a confirmation at the request of the taxpayer of the correct application of the Luxembourg tax laws, and therefore to provide certainty to the concerned taxpayer with respect to its future tax liability.
+It is not required or advisable to obtain a tax ruling from the Luxembourg tax administration before establishing an AIF.
+The Luxembourg ruling regime provides for the option to receive a confirmation at the request of the taxpayer of the correct application of the Luxembourg tax laws, and therefore to provide certainty to the taxpayer with respect to its future tax liability.
 The ruling cannot by itself, however, provide for an exemption or reduction of the taxes due.

-Further, the Luxembourg indirect tax administration, in charge of levying the subscription tax, does not allow advance tax agreements.
+Further, the Luxembourg indirect tax administration in charge of levying the subscription tax does not deliver advance tax agreements.

-Finally, and as a result of the LuxLeaks and other scandals (Panama Papers, OpenLux, etc.) over the past few years, the number of rulings filed in Luxembourg has significantly decreased.
+Finally, the number of rulings filed in Luxembourg has significantly decreased.
 This is a general downward trend that continues to be confirmed year after year.

-6.6 What steps have been or are being taken to implement the US Foreign Account Tax Compliance Act 2010 (FATCA) and other similar information reporting regimes such as the OECD's Common Reporting Standard?
+6.6 What steps have been or are being taken to implement the US Foreign Account and Tax Compliance Act 2010 (FATCA) and other similar information reporting regimes such as the OECD's Common Reporting Standard?

-On 28 March 2014, Luxembourg signed an intergovernmental agreement regarding the automatic exchange of information between the Luxembourg and US tax administrations within FATCA, Model 1 ("Lux IGA") in order to implement FATCA in Luxembourg.
-The Lux IGA was transposed into Luxembourg domestic law by the Luxembourg Parliament (Chambre des Députés) on 1 July 2015, with the ratifying law dated 24 July 2015.
+On 28 March 2014, Luxembourg signed an intergovernmental agreement regarding the automatic exchange of information between the Luxembourg and US tax administrations within FATCA, Model 1 ("IGA"), in order to implement FATCA in Luxembourg.
+The IGA was transposed by the Luxembourg Parliament on 1 July 2015 into Luxembourg domestic law.

-Luxembourg is signatory to the Common Reporting Standard ("CRS") and has implemented the automatic exchange of information in tax matters as of 1 January 2016.
+Luxembourg is signatory to the Common Reporting Standard (CRS) and has implemented the automatic exchange of information in tax matters as of 1 January 2016.

-Luxembourg implemented the fifth amendment to Directive 2011/16/EU as regards mandatory automatic exchange of information in the field of taxation in relation to reportable crossborder arrangements with the law of 25 March 2020 ("Luxembourg DAC 6 Law").
-The Luxembourg DAC 6 Law is largely based on the wording of the Directive.
+Luxembourg implemented the fifth amendment to the Directive 2011/16/EU as regards mandatory automatic exchange of information in the field of taxation in relation to reportable cross-border arrangements with the law of 25 March 2020 ("DAC 6 Law").
+The DAC 6 Law is largely based on the Directive.

-As per the Luxembourg DAC 6 Law, all transactions whose first steps were implemented after 25 June 2018 are in scope of a potential reporting obligation.
+As per the DAC 6 Law, all transactions the first steps of which have been implemented after 25 June 2018 are in the scope of a potential reporting obligation.
 Such reporting would, however, only need to take place in case of cross-border transactions, specifically transactions involving more than one EU Member State or transactions involving an EU Member State and a third country.